The structure of spatial slices of three-dimensional causal triangulations: Introduction

 where $C$ is some positive constant.
 Validity of this bound is crucial in order for the relevant correlation functions to exist, and thereby defining the discretised model (see \cite{book,al4}).
 The first step of the argument leading to this bound was to decompose the triangulations into slices (which is possible because of the causal structure defined below) and to show that it is sufficient to establish the bound for such causal slices.
-The number of causal slices was then shown to be bounded by the number of certain coloured two-dimensional cell complexes homeomorphic to the 2-sphere.
+The number of triangulated causal slices was then shown to be bounded by the number of certain coloured 2-dimensional cell complexes homeomorphic to the 2-sphere.
 These cell complexes arise as mid-sections of the slices.
-Finally, bounding the number of those two-dimensional cell complexes can be done using well known techniques.
+Finally, bounding the number of those 2-dimensional cell complexes can be done using well known techniques.

-The method of associating a coloured 2-\-dimensional cell complex with a causal triangulation has been applied earlier by other workers in the field \cite{al2} and also used in numerical simulations and in combination with matrix model techniques to extract properties of the model.
+The method of associating a coloured 2-\-dimensional cell complex with a causal triangulation has been applied earlier by other workers in the field \cite{al2,al3} and also used in numerical simulations and in combination with matrix model techniques to extract properties of the model.
 It has, however, not been established exactly what class of 2-dimensional complexes can occur as mid-sections of a causal slice.
-As noted in \cite{DJ}, at least some non-trivial constraints have to be imposed on top of its homeomorphism class.
-It follows that the connection between the model defined in terms of triangulations and the one realised in terms of a specific class of coloured two-dimensional cell complexes is obscure.
-It might be the case that the precise class of cell complexes is unimportant in a possible scaling limit of the model, but this remains to be investigated.
+As noted in \cite{DJ}, see also \cite{al2} Appendix B, some non-trivial constraints have to be imposed on top of its homeomorphism class.
+It follows that the connection between the model defined in terms of triangulations and the one realised in terms of a specific class of coloured 2-dimensional cell complexes is obscure.
+It might be the case that the precise class of cell complexes is unimportant in a possible scaling limit of the model, see \cite{al3}, but this remains to be investigated in detail.